 So what’s the story with the Khazars?

-A people group from an area north of Turkey, just above Georgia, called the Khazars did indeed convert into Judaism about 1300 years ago.
+A people group from an area north of Turkey, just above Georgia, called the Khazars are alleged to have converted to Judaism about 1300 years ago.
 We have Jewish writings and archaeological evidence testifying to the event of the Khazars adopting rabbinic Judaism en masse some time in the eighth century.
+However their adoption of Judaism doesn’t seem to have lasted long or penetrated their culture significantly – or vice versa.

 The story is told in Yehuda HaLevi’s acclaimed twelfth century book The Kuzari, which was written about the time of intense dialogue between the three monotheistic religions.
 Greek philosophy was widespread after much of the key writings had been translated into Arabic – a language that was commonly understood at the time due to the large areas that had been conquered by Islam.
 In fact, in the ninth century, 90% of Jews lived in Muslim countries, and HaLevi’s book was written, like many other Jewish works in the Middle Ages, in what is known as “Judeo-Arabic”, which is Arabic words written with Hebrew letters.
 Debate and polemics were very popular, as respected men of all traditions discussed ontology – matters of truth – trying to get to the bottom of who God is and what we are all doing here.
 HaLevi’s book claims to be a recreation of how the King Bulan of the Khazar people listened to presentations from a Greek philosopher, a Christian, a Muslim and a Jew all defending their beliefs and arguing why their understanding of God is the correct way to go.
 The King was ultimately persuaded by the Jewish apologetics and the entire people group subsequently accepted Judaism.
 Rabbinic Judaism, with no Yeshua in it, mind you.